 - Watch the Exclusions: These policies are filled with exclusions, so make sure the policy doesn’t exclude death from an illness or only covers you if you are killed in an accident.
 Carefully review the exclusions section and if you feel the policy is too restrictive, keep looking.

 - Is It Transferable?: Verify that the policy can be transferred if you refinance your home.
 As interest rates fluctuate you may want to redo your mortgage at some point.
 A policy that can be transferred to your new mortgage is always recommended.

 - Check Financial Strength: There are many small insurance companies out there writing mortgage protection life insurance, so it pays to make sure they have the financial resources to cover any claims.
 You can investigate a company’s financial strength at A.M.
 Best Co.

-A Trusted Choice independent agent is ready to help you find the perfect policy for your needs, regardless of whether it is a mortgage life insurance policy or term life coverage.
-Get started today and contact a Trusted Choice agent.
+An independent agent is ready to help you find the perfect policy for your needs, regardless of whether it is a mortgage life insurance policy or term life coverage.
+Get started today and contact an independent insurance agent.